-2. Unless we belong to the civil service, or are employed by school boards, or called by churches, most of us work in a capitalistic economic environment.
-This implies that the owners of capital, (money, assets, machinery, and buildings) employ people who are utilized to produce more capital.
-In order to produce, we require two resources, capital and labour.
+2. Unless we belong to the civil service, are employed by school boards, or are called by churches, most of us work in a capitalistic economic environment.
+This implies that the owners of capital (money, assets, machinery, and buildings) employ people who are utilized to produce more capital.
+In order to produce, we require two resources: capital and labour.

 Scripture deals with “labour in a much wider sense than merely to toil.
-Travail, anguish, toil, fruits of your labour, wealth, and riches are all under the, “labour of our hands”.
+Travail, anguish, toil, fruits of your labour, wealth, and riches are all under the “labour of our hands”.
 Also in Christ, our labour is redeemed.
 Our work is a very important part of our daily life of service to our Lord.
-In Revelations 14:13 it states that the dead will rest from their labour, and that their deeds will follow them.
-From this it can be seen that the labour of the believer is a fulfilling of their divine calling in this life and in the life to come.
-The employer must take into account that labour is not a mere book keeping entry in the quest for profit, but is an integral component of the workers well-being which enables them to serve the Lord.
+Revelations 14:13 states that the dead will rest from their labour and that their deeds will follow them.
+From this, it can be seen that the labour of the believer is a fulfilling of their divine calling in this life and in the life to come.
+The employer must take into account that labour is not a mere bookkeeping entry in the quest for profit, but is an integral component of the workers’ well-being which enables them to serve the Lord.

 Both employer and employee are accountable before God.
-They are both required to work together in such a way that the main priority remains, “seeking the Kingdom of God”, rather than dollars.
-That does not say that our wages do not impact upon our lifestyle or that they have no importance, but the priority should be, serving God.
-Decency and dignity grounded on a mutual respect for each other, based on the Word, would insure that no stumbling block would be placed on our path as heirs of life eternal.
+They are both required to work together in such a way that the main priority remains seeking “the Kingdom of God” rather than dollars.
+That does not say that our wages do not impact our lifestyle or that they have no importance, but the priority should be serving God.
+Decency and dignity grounded on mutual respect for each other, based on the Word, would insure that no stumbling block would be placed on our path as heirs of life eternal.
 Often a “root of bitterness” can grow and blind a person to the love that is required.
-In Job 31 vs.13-15 Job eloquently illustrates that no matter how rich and powerful one can become, God will demand an accounting of how we have dealt with our fellow man.
+In Job 31:13-15, Job eloquently illustrates that, no matter how rich and powerful one can become, God will demand an accounting of how we have dealt with our fellow man.
 Love and concern should replace confrontation and hatred, especially between those who are one in faith

-3. We are required to be,”in” but not “part” of this world.
+3. We are required to be, “in” but not “part” of this world.
 All around us we are confronted and influenced by worldly attitudes in labour relations.
-Workers rights, strikes, lockouts, violent confrontation, attrition, global competition, and many more buzz words, and slogans fly around our ears and enter our minds.
+Workers’ rights, strikes, lockouts, violent confrontation, attrition, global competition, and many more buzz words and slogans fly around our ears and enter our minds.
 Christian labourers are judged to be fools when they refuse to join organizations by which they can gain increased wages and benefits.
-Only during the last decades do we see alternatives emerging which are showing that the antagonistic, “us versus them”, attitude is becoming archaic in the modern workplace.
-Global competition and increased emphasis on quality demand a versatility that are diminishing the numbers and power of the trade union movement.
+Only during the last decades do we see alternatives emerging which are showing that the antagonistic “us versus them” attitude is becoming archaic in the modern workplace.
+Global competition and increased emphasis on quality demand versatility that is diminishing the numbers and power of the trade union movement.
 It is even apparent to many secular labour analysts that the “common goal approach” is the best way for labour relations to operate in any environment.
 Old attitudes die hard and also among us we can hear and see the hatred expressed against the bosses, and the contempt held by employers for their workers.
 The evil one finds many opportunities to use the baser emotions to his advantage when it concerns money and power.

-4. Anyone who has had opportunity to be involved with any form of contractual obligation soon comes to realize that in our relativistic society, a negotiated contract done in bad faith, is not worth the paper it is written on.
+4. Anyone who has had the opportunity to be involved with any form of contractual obligation soon comes to realize that in our relativistic society a negotiated contract done in bad faith is not worth the paper it is written on.
 Likewise the collective bargaining procedure, so extolled as a pillar of democracy, needs to be buttressed with the big stick of the strike, in order to work in the adversarial system.
-Having said that I think that a contract or bargaining procedure based on the scriptural idea of a covenant relationship, could be an excellent basis for an agreement.
+Having said that I think that a contract or bargaining procedure based on the scriptural idea of a covenant relationship could be an excellent basis for an agreement.

-A covenant relationship would not only include such items as compensation, working conditions, etc., but would also include active participation by all in the affairs, goals and operation of the enterprise.
+A covenant relationship would not only include such items as compensation, working conditions, etc, but would also include active participation by all in the affairs, goals, and operation of the enterprise.
 It could also include the stimulus of a negotiated share of the profits for the employees.
-It would embody the mutual love and respect, with the common responsibilities that fellow Christians should show each other.
-In a covenant built on practical trust there would be active participation by all, to work for a common goal.
+It would embody mutual love and respect with the common responsibilities that fellow Christians should show each other.
+In a covenant built on practical trust, there would be active participation by all to work for a common goal.
 That agreement must have God’s Word as its arbitrator.
-Then a framework can be used to tackle such problems as how to decide a pay scale for an employee whose needs are large but whose skills are minimal or are declining due to age or handicap.
-In a competitive industry which uses profit sharing as an incentive, the under achieving employee is often viewed with dislike by management and other employees.
+Then a framework can be used to tackle such problems as how to decide on a pay scale for an employee whose needs are large but whose skills are minimal or are declining due to age or handicap.
+In a competitive industry which uses profit sharing as an incentive, the under-achieving employee is often viewed with dislike by management and other employees.
 Unions often claim that only under their protection can such a person safeguard their job.
-Strikes, Feather bedding, slowdowns, and work to rule tactics are all used to force the employer to comply with Union demands.
-Only under a covenental agreement, using impartial mediation, could such a situation be negotiated with a real concern for all the people involved.
+Strikes, feather bedding, slowdowns, and work-to-rule tactics are all used to force the employer to comply with union demands.
+Only under a covenantal agreement using impartial mediation could such a situation be negotiated with a real concern for all the people involved.